TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/facilities.md

 # custom variables

 ---
-## TUBRIC Facilities and Funding
+## Facilities
-Major project funding was provided by the National Science Foundation (NSF), in the form of a “Major Research Instrumentation” award of approximately $2.4 Million.
-Additional support from the Temple University Provost’s office, the Office of the Vice President for Research (by way of the PA-CURE program), and the College of Liberal Arts enabled the acquisition of the state-of-the-art 3-Tesla Siemens MAGNETOM Prisma scanner, and to give it a home within a newly renovated center that provides the space and equipment needed to support research use of the scanner.
+TUBRIC is a modern neuroimaging research center administered through the Temple University College of Liberal Arts.
+TUBRIC houses major equipment for neuroimaging research, as well as a number of supporting technologies and spaces.
+Major project funding for the center was provided by the National Science Foundation (NSF) in the form of a “Major Research Instrumentation” award of approximately $2.4 Million.
+Additional financial support was provided by the Temple University Provost’s office, the Office of the Vice President for Research, and the College of Liberal Arts.

 ___